MicrosoftDocs/Devices-docs/surface-hub/surface-hub-third-party-stand-policy-waiver.md

 ---
 # Surface Hub Third-Party Stand Policy and Waiver

-This article provides Surface Hub Third-Party Stand Policy and Waiver for each region.
+This article provides Surface Hub Third-Party Stand Policy and Waiver for each country or region.
 To download the document, select the country or region where you purchased your Surface Hub.

 To find other warranty terms in your country or region, go to [Warranties, extended service plans, and Terms & Conditions for your device](https://support.microsoft.com/topic/warranty-and-protection-plan-terms-conditions-eedf7a23-84a7-1a47-480b-0e10503eedf5).